shibaji7/R-AID/docs/user/citing.md

 -->

-If R-AID analysis contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the papers listed below (if used).
+If RAIDpy analysis contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the papers listed below (if used).

-# How to cite R-AID
+# How to cite RAIDpy
 -

 # Publications using Pynasonde